What Happens to Your Relationships When You Start Growing: The Truth About Change

 new version.
 Invitations become less frequent.
 Conversations become more

-something wrong happens.
+wrong happens.

 Nothing wrong happened.
 Something